GreenBeanio/Garrett-s-Tracking-System/project_structure.md

   - @documentation.md: The main documentation for the code of the software.
   - @information.md: Information on what tools and software is used in this software.
   - @project_structure.md: The file structure of this project.
-  - LICENSE: The license that this software is licenses under.
+  - @LICENSE: The license that this software is licenses under.
-  - README.md: The general readme of this project.
+  - @README.md: The general readme of this project.
+  - @template.py: A template python file with header and footer comments.